ministryofjustice/itpolicycontent/content/confluence/enterprise/patching.md

 ## Intent

-To avoid compromise of MoJ IT systems by vulnerabilities, security patches must be applied in a timely fashion, or have other steps in place to protect against such attacks.
+To avoid compromise of MOJ IT systems by vulnerabilities, security patches must be applied in a timely fashion, or have other steps in place to protect against such attacks.

 Where there are dependencies on code from third-parties, such as software libraries, the security updates for these should be used when available.